 While the police have been implementing some measures such as the get-tough or the zero-tolerance, the criminal justice, informant-led, and visibility and accessibility approaches to fight robbery in Ghana, it has not bothered to consider the theoretical and the philosophical assumptions of these models and whether given the local exigencies, they will fit our situation.
-It is therefore important that crime prevention policies and strategies be based on a broad spectrum of scientific knowledge developed after a thorough study of the local crime situation, taking careful notice of the multiple causes of these crimes, those involve, those who benefit from the crime, and the potential mitigating measures.
+It is service sometimes tends to pay more attention to officers who arrest hardened criminals than those who perform order maintenance and routine police duties.